insolar/docs/docs/source/requester.rst

      }
      seedReq.Header.Set("Content-Type", "application/json")

-     // Perform the request:
+     // Send the request.
      seedResponse, err := client.Do(seedReq)
      if err != nil {
        log.Fatalln(err)
      }
      defer seedReq.Body.Close()

-     // Receive the response body:
+     // Receive the response body.
      seedRespBody, err := ioutil.ReadAll(seedResponse.Body)
      if err != nil {
        log.Fatalln(err)
      }

-     // Unmarshal the response:
+     // Unmarshal the response.
      var newSeed map[string]interface{}
      err = json.Unmarshal(seedRespBody, &newSeed)
      if err != nil {
        log.Fatalln(err)
      }

-     // (Optional) Print the request and its response: print := "POST to " + TestNetURL +
+     // (Optional) Print the request and its response. print := "POST to " + TestNetURL +
        "\nPayload: " + string(jsonSeedReq) +
        "\nResponse status code: " +  strconv.Itoa(seedResponse.StatusCode) +
        "\nResponse: " + string(seedRespBody) + "\n"
      fmt.Println(print)

-     // Retrieve and return the current seed: return newSeed["result"].(map[string]interface{})["seed"].(string) }
+     // Retrieve and return the new seed. return newSeed["result"].(map[string]interface{})["seed"].(string) }

-Now, every ``getNewSeed()`` call will return a living seed that can be put into the contract request body.
+Now, every ``getNewSeed()`` call returns a living seed that can be put into the body of a contract request.

-The next step is to create a sender function that signs and sends contract requests.
+The next step is to create a sender function that signs and sends such requests.

 .. _create_sender:

 Step 4: Create a sender function
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The sender function:
+The sender function does the following:

 #.
-Takes some request body (payload) and the ECDSA private key.
+Takes a request body and an ECDSA private key as arguments.
 #.
-Forms an HTTP request with the payload and relevant HTTP headers:
+Forms an HTTP request with the body and the following HTTP headers:

    #. *Content-Type* — ``application/json``.
-   #. *Digest* that contains (1) a SHA-256 hash of the payload's bytes (2) represented as a Base64 string.
+   #. *Digest* that contains a Base64 string with an SHA-256 hash of the body's bytes.
-   #. *Signature* that contains (1) the ECDSA signature of the hash's bytes (2) in the ASN.1 DER format (3) represented as a Base64 string.
+   #. *Signature* that contains a Base64 string with an ECDSA signature (in ASN.1 DER format) of the hash's bytes.

 #.
 Sends the request.
 #.
-Returns the JSON object from the response.
+Retrieves the response and returns it as a JSON object.

 For example: